danielsGitStuff/mel/README.md

   - it is slow!
   - it uses different [URIs](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)
     - a URI is supposed to be a naming scheme.
 That means a plain String.
-    On Android it is an Java-Object containing this string with permissions attached to it.
+    On Android it is an Object containing this string with permissions attached to it.
   - its lacks a lot of Documentation
   - many things do not work on a sufficient amount of Android versions
   - it is slow!